Tag Archives: Visa

-This form is used by the Indonesian customs officials to determine whether the passengers are carrying any restricted or prohibited items, and to assess the duty and taxes that may be applicable.
+Indonesian customs officials use this form to determine if passengers are carrying any restricted or prohibited items and to assess any applicable duties and taxes.

 Here is a step-by-step guide on how to fill out the Bali Customs Declaration Form:

-This link is no longer working (link has been deactivated, to fill out the Electronic Customs Declaration (E-CD) please use link above). https://bcngurahrai.beacukai.go.id/ecd/
+This link is no longer working (link has been deactivated, to fill out the Electronic Customs Declaration (E-CD) please use link above) https://ecd.beacukai.go.id/

 2. Fill Out Personal and Travel Information in Customs Declaration (BC 2.2)